Superior letter: Numero sign

 One abbreviation using a superior letter, the numero sign, has been given its own character: №.
 Originally, this was just another use of a superior o, abbreviating numero, the word for 'number' in several Romance languages.
-It often appears in English, for example in № 2 pencil, for 'number-two pencil'.
+It often appears in English, as in '№ 2 pencil' for 'number-two pencil'.

 In Unicode, it is assigned to character U+2116 NUMERO SIGN (№) within the Letterlike Symbols block.

-nth power of a number

-Both the code page 437 (position 252) and Unicode (U+207F SUPERSCRIPT LATIN SMALL LETTER N) have the character ⁿ to represent the nth power of a number or variable in mathematics, for example 3ⁿ.

 Phonetic transcription

 Several superior letters are used in phonetic transcription systems.
 The International Phonetic Alphabet uses the superscript n ⁿ for nasal release, the superscript w ʷ to indicate labialized or labio-velarized consonants, the superscript h ʰ for aspirated consonants, the superscript j ʲ for palatalized consonants, the superscript gamma ᵞ for velarized consonants, the superscript turned h ᶣ for labio-palatalized consonants, the superscript reversed glottal stop for pharyngealized consonants, the superscript glottal stop is used for glottalized but pulmonic sonorants, such as [mˀ], [lˀ], [wˀ], [aˀ].

 Other superscript letters are used as an alternative way to represent double articulated consonants, for example [tˢ] for [t͡s].